 Sage Advice: We opted for a circular route on our day trip to Joshua Tree from Palm Springs, entering the park through the west entrance, zipping up to the Oasis of Mara near the north entrance, and then following Pinto Basin Road to the south entrance where we exited the park and took the Interstate back to Palm Springs.

-Regardless of the entrance you choose, be sure to stop at one of the three visitor centers for exhibits about the park, recommendations from park rangers, and more.
+Regardless of the entrance you choose, be sure to stop at one of the three visitor centers for exhibits about the park, to get your National Park Passport stamped, recommendations from park rangers, and more.
 The Joshua Tree Visitor Center is located near the west entrance, the Oasis Visitor Center is located near the north entrance, and the Cottonwood Visitor Center is located at the south entrance.

 Sage Advice: Find the perfect Joshua Tree accommodation with one of these budget-friendly hotels near Joshua Tree National Park.